tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 ## This SpreadsheetGearCodeSamples_VSCode repo is no longer active ##

 The code sample projects have been separated into their own repositories.
-They now include .devcontainer configuration files so they can be opened in Github Codespaces or local Docker Dev Container.
+They now include .devcontainer configuration files so they can be opened in Github Codespaces or a local Docker Dev Container.

 [SpreadsheetGearCodeSamples_JupyterCSharp](https://github.com/tracktownsoftware/SpreadsheetGearCodeSamples_JupyterCSharp)